 Ground flaxseed acts as a binder in this coconut flour carrot cake recipe.
 It improves the texture of the cake and adds structure, so I don’t recommend omitting it.

 Start by preheating the oven to 350 degrees Fahrenheit.
-Next you’ll add the coconut flour, ground flaxseed, and baking powder to a mixing bowl, then mix well.
+Next you’ll add the coconut flour, ground flaxseed, and baking soda to a mixing bowl, then mix well.

-Add the unsweetened almond milk, almond butter, maple syrup, vanilla extract, cinnamon, ginger, nutmeg, cloves, and salt to a second mixing bowl, then use a whisk to mix well.
+Add the unsweetened almond milk, almond butter, maple syrup, apple cider vinegar, vanilla extract, cinnamon, ginger, nutmeg, cloves, and salt to a second mixing bowl, then use a whisk to mix well.

 Add the dry ingredients to the wet ingredients, then stir to combine.